 At The Airport

-2. Pay for Honey’s passage – Most airlines require you present yourself at the airline counter so they can check your documents, document your dog on the airline, and you can pay for your dog’s passage.
+2. Pay for Honey’s ticket – Most airlines require you present yourself at the airline counter so they can check your documents, document your dog on the airline, and you can pay for your dog’s passage.

 3. Attach a special tag – Most airlines will give you a special tag for your dog’s carrier.